Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Compatibility in dimension

-In this section, we use these twisting results in order to prove an inductive statement that allows us to use Corollary $\ref{bqk}$ in order to prove that $\chi^{mot}(X^{(n)}) = a_n(\chi^{mot}(X))$ for a larger class of varieties.
-This is split into roughly three parts.
-We first prove some results about twisting certain $G$-varieties by a given cocycle, corresponding to a quadratic extension of our base field.
-We then prove results compatibility of the power structure $a_n$ with certain $G$ actions, and also compatibility of twisting these.
+In this section, we use these twisting results to prove an inductive statement that allows us to use Corollary $\ref{bqk}$ in order to show $\chi^{mot}(X^{(n)}) = a_n(\chi^{mot}(X))$ for a larger class of varieties.
+This is split into three parts.
+We first prove some results about twisting certain $G$-varieties by a given cocycle corresponding to a quadratic extension of our base field.
+We then prove results concerning the compatibility of the power structure $a_n$ with certain $G$ actions, and also compatibility with certain twists.
 Finally, we pull these results together to obtain the main result of this section, Corollary $\ref{MQRes}$.
+For this section, fix $K/k$ a quadratic field extension.
+Let $G= \Gal(K/k) \cong \Z/2\Z$, and let $\sigma: \Gal_k \to G$ be the canonical surjection. \begin{defn}